How to Sneak into a National Park for Free

 Over the weekend, my wife and I traveled to a local large lake in central Pennsylvania’s mountains, which is called Raystown Lake.
 It’s beautiful.
 We’ve been there before for a fun camping trip in 2014.
 This time, we went there briefly on our way to Trough Creek, a state park located nearby.
 In stopping at the visitor center, we looked around at all of the taxidermy displays in the visitor center and quickly got our pass.

 Our ranger, Amanda, was very helpful in making the process smooth.
 In talking to her, we both agreed about how much nature can benefit anyone.
 Whether you’re a grandparent strolling with grandkids at a museum park or you’re John Muir and you find the outdoors to be a spiritual cathedral is unimportant.
 The reality is there is something there for you.
-Almost every interest in between is covered as long as it doesn’t see people leaving things behind or hurting the park for others.
+Almost every interest in between is covered as long as it doesn't involve seeing people leave things behind or hurting the park.

-Studies talk about how a forest can reduce stress while increasing happiness, increase focus, aid in sleeping better, accelerate your immunities, aid with recovery from surgery, lower blood pressure, and let you breathe fresh air.
+Studies talk about how a forest can reduce stress while increasing happiness, improving focus, and aiding in better sleep.
+It can accelerate your immunities, aid with recovery from surgery, lower blood pressure, and let you breathe fresh air.
 All of these benefits are perfect therapy for Parkies!

 Additionally, being outdoors gives you opportunities to take a bazillion photos.
-With digital, you can just save the best ones for later.
-Trust me; you have enough space to save all of them on your computer.
+Trust me; you have enough space to save all of them on your phone or computer.
 As for memories, PD might put up roadblocks to some memories with its “bridge out” ways, but I’d like to believe that something inside of us can always find a way back to that place that made life great.

 That affords you this view: